itsmeannrie/Final_Project_ACP/README.md

 -------- Sign Up --------

         Enter your full name: Annrie Rosales
-        Choose a username: itsyourrie
+        Enter Your Email: annrierosales22@gmail.com
         Choose a password (at least 8 characters): 01234567

 Sign-up successful!
 You can now log in.
 ```